Botiuk/fishing_ua/README.md

 Fishing.ua is a Ukrainian fisherman's assistant.
 Directory and a personal office with records of fishing sessions, catches, locations, equipment, and baits for each registered fisherman.

-Built with: Rails 7.1.2, Ruby 3.2.2, postgres, Turbo, Stimulus, Bootstrap, Cloudinary, Trix editor, devise, cancancan.
+Built with: Rails 7.2.1.2, Ruby 3.3.5, postgres, Turbo, Stimulus, Bootstrap, Cloudinary, Trix editor, devise, cancancan.

 Test with: RSpec, factory_bot_rails and faker.

+Code style checking: RuboCop and his special cops.

 This app is written for my dad - the person who supported me in my desire to become a web developer from an electrical engineer.
 His favorite hobby is fishing.
 In 2022, a new law was accepted in Ukraine, regulating the rules for amateur fishermen and establishing size and weight restrictions on the catch of various water bioresources.